gcanti/tcomb/README.md

 JavaScript types and combinators

-## Why?

-tcomb is a library which allows you to **check the types** of JavaScript values at runtime with a **simple syntax**.
+*Why*. tcomb is a library which allows you to **check the types** of JavaScript values at runtime with a **simple syntax**.
 It is great for checking external input, for testing and for adding safety to your internal code.
 Bonus points:

 - easy debugging
 - encode/decode of your domain objects to/from JSON for free
 - **instances are immutables** by default

-## How?
+*How*.
 This library provides several type combinators and a built-in `assert` function you can use.
 When an **assertion fails this library starts the debugger** so you can inspect the stack and quickly find out what's wrong.
 The debugger starts only once after the first failed assert.

-## Overview
+*What*.
 You can define and check:

 - JavaScript native types
 - structs (i.e. classes)